 In the office

-We do a lot with six full-timers, but we could do even more with your help!
+We do a lot with eight full-timers, but we could do even more with your help!
 We almost always have organizing to be done, files to get in line, and social media posts to polish.
-We also have a list of projects we would get to if we only just had more time.
+We also have a list of projects we would get to if we only had more time.
 If you want to get a look, you’re welcome to come hang out with us in the office.
-We only ask that you keep any insider secrets you learn to yourself, and that you forgive Jeffrey when he spontaneously bursts into song at his desk.
+We only ask that you keep any insider secrets you learn to yourself and that you forgive Jeffrey when he spontaneously bursts into song at his desk.

 Behind the scenes